Hardware Components and Behaviors

 Change by Step

-Use this whe you want to move up and down a value using an encoder or 4way button.
+Use this when you want to move a value up and down using an encoder or Four-Way button.

 Change by step for larger ranges